-Participation Class I (in €): 24,753,000
+Participation Class N (in €): 80,000 Participation Class I (in €): 46,734,000

-The dividend amount for Participation Class I will be distributed as a final dividend on 25 June 2025 (ex-dividend date).
+The dividend amount for Participation Classes N and I will be distributed as a final dividend on 25 June 2025 (exdividend date).
 The dividend per participation will be calculated shortly before 25 June 2025.
 The dividend distribution will be subject to a 15% withholding tax.
 The amount of the net result that is not distributed as dividends will be allocated to the of the net asset value of the Fund of the respective Participation Class of the Fund.

-It will be proposed for Participation Class Z of the Fund to add the net result to the net asset value of the respective Participation Class
+It will be proposed for Participation Class Z of the Fund to add the net result to the net asset value of the respective Participation Class.